GeminonProtocol/Geminon-v1/README.md

 * 10% Avalanche (AVAX)

 The total weight of collateral on each network is therefore: 60% Ethereum, 20% BNB and 20% Avalanche.

+### Oracle
+The Geminon Oracle is used by other contracts for coordination, information and safety checks.
+It is a critical part of the protocol.
+Its address is the same on the three chains:
+* 0x2208C74e717df65E367A7dB03B8675627D31ac31

+### Arbitrage bridge v0
+In order to keep the prices between chains coordinated, we have set up an internal bridge to perform arbitrage.
+This bridge is temporary, and will be deprecated as soon as the integration of a public bridge is complete.
+* 0xC783565D32517DCC80d0aAA44580ef92dAd224e3